International Admitted & Current Students

 You will also be required to have a Tuberculosis (TB) skin test upon arrival.
 Depending on the results of the TB skin test, a second test might be given or a chest x-ray may be scheduled.
 Any subsequent treatment will be handled by the local health department.

 International students are required to have health insurance to help cover unexpected medical costs that might arise while you are in the U.S. SAU Tech’s international students will be required to purchase insurance through Lewermark for an affordable rate.

 Step 6: Submit Placement Scores

-Provide placement exam or placement scores recognized by the Arkansas Department of Higher Education (ACT, SAT, Accuplacer, ASSET, or Compass) OR be prepared to take a placement test upon arrival.
-Scores may be faxed, mailed or scanned and emailed to the DSO.
+Provide placement exam or placement scores recognized by the Arkansas Division of Higher Education (ACT, SAT, Accuplacer, ASSET, or Compass) OR be prepared to take a placement test upon arrival.
+Scores may be faxed, mailed, or scanned and emailed to the DSO.